Customer Charter and Procedures

 8.6.
 The Consumer Code Scheme does not cover any additional works or changes to the specification requested by the Customer(s).

 8.7.
 We have no responsibility for any agreements made separately between Customers and other contractors, whether or not those contractors are also working for us.

-BETWEEN EXCHANGE OF CONTRACTS AND LEGAL COMPLETION (new properties only)
+9. BETWEEN EXCHANGE OF CONTRACTS AND LEGAL COMPLETION (purchase of new properties only)

 9.2.
 As work on the property may be ongoing throughout this period, Customers should make arrangements for such other work described in 9.1 above to be carried out only after agreeing with us the date(s) access is required.